-Corriente continues to seek clarity from the Ecuador Government regarding the Mandate's specific application to the company's operations over the next six months and will issue updates as information becomes available.
+Corriente continues to seek clarity from the Ecuador Government regarding the Mandate's specific application to the company's operations and will issue updates as information becomes available.
+Corriente's management continues to work with the Ecuador Government to develop a responsible mining industry for the benefit of all stakeholders.